jonathanlermitage/tikione-steam-cleaner/README.md

 ## Donations

 You can help me with a PayPal donation ([TikiOne, jonathan@lermitage.biz](http://sourceforge.net/p/tikione/donate/)).
-I'll buy beer and chocolate.